humdrum-tools/vhv-documentation/interface/toolbar/index.md

 </td>
 <td>

+	<span class="summary-icon">Collapse Humdrum tabbing.</span>

-	Collapse tabs so that there is only one tab between each token on a data line.
-In general data should be saved in this format so that the files can be used with the Humdrum Toolkit. <a target="_blank"
+	This forces only one tab between each token on a data line.

+	In general data should be saved in this format so that the files can be used with the original Humdrum Toolkit; however,
+	<a target="_blank" href="https://humlib.humdrum.org">Humlib</a>
-	href="https://humlib.humdrum.org">Humlib</a> tools do not
-	care how many tabs separate each token, so the tab state of the data will not matter when using filters in VHV.
+	tools do not care how many tabs separate each token.

 </td>
 </tr>

 <tr><td>
 <div class="toolbar">